 Classes, Schedule and Activities

 The Hockey Academy is divided into Senior and Junior programs that follow similar schedules and activities.

 A typical week will consist of:

 2- Off-ice training sessions (1- Strength Training, 1 Agility/Injury Management)

-1- Classroom theory sessions OR on-ice game day.
+1- Classroom theory sessions OR alternate physical activity.

 On Ice practices focus on individual skill development while incorporating tactical development and team play elements throughout the year.
 Students work on drills that apply to positional skills and game like situations, complimenting their minor hockey practices by honing in on particular skills for longer periods of time than a regular practice will allow.

 Strength training sessions focus on explosive movements and dynamic weight lifts.
 Coach Marty Pearce teaches a wide variety of lifting motions used by elite athletes in a multitude of sports.
 Workouts are designed to work within the confines of a busy seasonal schedule and are used to expose students to a number of different training theories and methods.
 The intensity of training is increased at the end of the year as students begin preparation for their next season of hockey.